RedisInsight/Tutorials/src/redis_stack/redis_for_time_series.md

 The bike shop company consists of multiple physical stores and an online presense.
 It would be helpful to have an aggregate view of sales volume across the physical and online stores.

-In the following example, a time series key is created for each of the five shops to track total sales.
-Each key is marked with an appropriate region label, `east` or `west`.
-This kind of representation will allows you to easily query bike sales performance certain time periods on a per shop, per region, or across all shops.
+The following example creates a time series key for five bike shops to track the total sales for each.
+Each key has an appropriate region label, `east` or `west`.
+This kind of representation will allow you to easily query bike sales performance over specific periods on a per-shop or per-region basis.

-Notice the `DUPLICATE_POLICY SUM`

 ```redis Create time series per shop
 TS.CREATE bike_sales_1 DUPLICATE_POLICY SUM LABELS region east compacted no